Jacinto27/ipatrans/README.md

-CLI app to ipa translate words into IPA.
+CLI app to transliterate words into IPA.

 obligatory arguments:
 --file/--text: File or text to be transliterated, text should be a csv even if pasted directly on the terminal